Spiriva (Tiotropium Bromide Monohydrate)

 18mcg Capsule

 Prescription required.
-Can not be split.
-Product of Turkey.
-Shipped from Mauritius.
+Product of Australia.
+Shipped from Australia.

 Generic equivalents for Spiriva...
 What are generics?